 - When performing an inventory import that includes quantity on hand and cost information.

-While you're still setting up, you can add inventory to your products directly as long as an inventory movement hasn't already been triggered for the product(s), by:
+While you're still setting up, you can add inventory to your items directly by editing items manually or importing using a spreadsheet, as long as an inventory movement hasn't already been triggered for the products.

 Once you've gone live, inventory movements have been triggered, and the average cost is set, you should only use a purchase order to add inventory.